 SEE ALSO: Casper vs Purple 2 Mattress Comparison

 Casper Mattress 2018 Review: Edge Support

 This is one area where the Casper mattress is just average.
 Edge support is an important topic for couples who share a smaller size bed (i.e. full or queen) because often you’ll find yourself curled up near the edge when your partner is hogging the middle of the bed.
 As such, it’s important that the edges provide the necessary support and structure to where you don’t feel like you’re going to fall off.
 When you sit or lay near the edge of the Casper, you do sink down a tiny bit and get a sense of that roll-off sensation but it’s not as bad as other bed in a box mattresses we’ve tested.
 It’s an all-foam bed at the end day that’s not particularly thick so I can’t say I’m surprised.
 If you’re a couple that falls into the category I described above, there’s better options out there in terms of edge support but this will definitely get the job done.

 Casper Pricing + Coupon Codes

-Casper prices their mattress pretty much in line with the rest of the bed in a box industry.
+Casper prices their mattress pretty much in line with the rest of the bed in a box industry (maybe a tad higher).
 Here’s the breakdown: